AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/checklist.md

 ## Verify Production configuration

-Make a final pass to validate the Production configuration for the store(s).You can make changes to the configuration  in the Production environment.
+Make a final pass to validate the Production configuration for one or more stores.
+You can update the configuration in the Production environment.
 If settings are read-only, you may need to open an SSH connection and use CLI commands to change the configuration, or make configuration changes in your local environment.
 After you complete the updates, you can deploy the changes to Staging and Production environments.

 The following are recommended changes and checks: